andesengineering/dwmake/README.md

     export DWMAKE=/path/to/dwmake

+# Copy dwmake.sh
-# Copy dwmake.sh from the clone directory to your home bin directory.
+Coy dwmake.sh from the clone directory to your home bin directory.
 Notice that the .sh extension is dropped in the copy

     $ cp dwmake.sh ~/bin/dwmake